 - Drying (sublimation) Phase: The trays gradually warm while the food is still frozen causing a process called sublimation to occur which removes water from the food and allows it to keep its original shape, flavor, and nutrition

 How long does it take to freeze dry?

 Typically, the amount of time that it takes to freeze-dry one batch is between 20 to 40 hours.
 Very dense foods and foods high in sugar take longer: fresh pineapple for example can take over 45 hours.
 However, placing food on the trays and freezing them in your freezer can cut the time down by several hours.
 The freeze dryer is equipped with sensors that sense when the food is completely dry and alert you when the process is complete.

-See the below table for detailed cost breakdown:
+See the below table for a detailed cost breakdown: